olajio/es_role_updates/readme.md

 # Step 4: Read the output carefully validate that it all make sense.
 It is recommended to run this script on a test role before applying it to all the other roles in the production environment

-# Step 5: If yes, do it
+# Step 5: If yes, run the script
 python es_role_auto_update.py --api-key $API_KEY

 # Step 6: Check the logs